stackbit-projects/ktapson-website-dade9/content/_index.md

       histories of scientific instrumentation, and avant-garde art and writing associated with practices of research, particularly as they relate to the physical and biological sciences.
-These interests are directed toward examining how durational collaborations can support exchanges between practices of art and science across scales and modalities.
-In my writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore
-      community-oriented research from within its practice.
+These interests are directed toward examining how durational forms of collaboration can support exchanges between practices of art and science across scales.
+In my writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore community-oriented research from within its practice.

       My first book project, *Enduring Experiments,* investigates intersecting